mmtk/mmtk-core/README.md

 To integrate MMTk with your language implementation, you need to provide an implementation of `VMBinding`, and you can optionally call MMTk's API for your needs.

-For more information, you can refer to our [user guide](https://docs.mmtk.io/userguide) for VM implementors.
+For more information, you can refer to our [porting guide](https://docs.mmtk.io/userguide/prefix.html) for VM implementors.

 ### Implement your GC

 MMTk is a suite of various GC algorithms (known as plans in MMTk).
 MMTk provides reusable components that make it easy to construct your own GC based on those components.
-For more information, you can refer to our [user guide](https://docs.mmtk.io/userguide) for GC implementors.
+For more information, you can refer to our [tutorial](https://docs.mmtk.io/tutorial/prefix.html) for GC implementors.

 ## Tests